 More often than not, the compensations mentioned above occur in the majority of people who are performing overhead press.
 I am by no means preaching that I have perfect form 100% of the time.
 There are times when you are going for a rep max and your form may slip a little bit.
 This can happen when pushing the limits of repetitions and weight.
 If you use the following plan of analysis, you will quickly determine what you need to improve your overhead press.

 Improve Your Overhead Press

-We like to see someone be able to exhibit full overhead shoulder flexion, or the ability to have the arms go completely overhead.
+We like to see someone be able to exhibit full overhead shoulder flexion, or the ability to have the arms go completely overhead in the military press.

 What is considered “normal”?
 Well, when the humerus, or upper arm bone is in line with the ear.
 This tells me that the individual has a normal amount of shoulder motion in order to complete the overhead press from the glenohumeral joint, aka the shoulder.

 There can be a few problem areas that cause limited shoulder flexion, soft tissue restrictions or capsular restrictions.

 Soft tissue restrictions refer to tightness in the muscles that cross the shoulder joint.
 Specifically, latissimus dorsi, teres major, pectoralis minor, and the triceps.

 These muscles either attach on the trunk and cross the glenohumeral joint or attach on the scapula and the humerus.
 Decreased mobility in these areas can contribute to decreased shoulder flexion.